daltonlim/se206_ass3/README.md

 Please run java -jar se206_ass3.jar on the command line to start the app.

-To add a name onto the selected list, please click on it in the available names list.
+To add a name onto the selected list, please click on it in the available names list and to remove click on the other list.

-All recoding have a date prefixed with user and are saved to the same audio files folder for easy access.

 If no ‘audioFiles’ folder is present, then it will automatically be generated on the first run.

 Please place all database files here.
+User made recordings may be found in the userFiles folder

-If any recording are reported as bad quality, they may be found in the ‘logs’ folder under badRecordings.txt
+If any recording are reported as bad quality, they may be found in the ‘logs’ folder under badRecordings.txt Any exported lists may also be found here

 There are three main windows with one Microphone Test.